Christina Yuna Lee’s killing ‘hits so close to home’ for Asian American women in NYC

 On Monday afternoon, Nash was arraigned on first-degree charges of murder, burglary and sexually motivated burglary and is being held without bail.
 He is facing other charges of criminal mischief and unlawful escape, and was on supervised release at the time of Lee’s killing, according to the New York Times.

-Authorities have not determined Lee’s killing was a hate crime.
-But amid a rise in crimes targeting people of Asian descent since the pandemic began, her brutal killing in her own home has escalated concerns among New York’s Asian American communities.
+Authorities have not determined whether Lee’s killing was a hate crime.
+But amid a rise in crimes targeting people of Asian descent since the coronavirus pandemic began, her brutal killing in her own home has escalated concerns among New York’s Asian American communities.
 The attack follows that of 40-year-old Michelle Alyssa Go, who was fatally shoved into the path of an oncoming train at the Times Square station on Jan.
 15. It comes nearly a year after the Atlanta-area spa shootings, in which six Asian women were killed — targeted because of their race and gender, prosecutors have argued.

 Many Asian American and Asian women with ties to Chinatown felt on edge, and out of answers, on Monday.